mcarvin8/prepare-salesforce-sandboxes/README.md

 Sample CI/CD workflows for GitHub and GitLab have been included.
 For other CI/CD platforms, please ensure the container used contains Python and the simple salesforce library.
 The scripts themselves require no updates for other platforms.

+For GitLab (`.gitlab-ci.yml`):
-For GitLab (`.gitlab-ci.yml`), the pipeline source is `web` (CI/CD → Pipelines, click 'Run Pipeline' button).
-Add the `SANDBOX` variable with the sandbox name, then press `Run pipeline`.
+- The pipeline source is web.
+Go to CI/CD → Pipelines and click the 'Run Pipeline' button.
+    - Add the `SANDBOX` variable with the sandbox name.
+    - Add the `LICENSE` variable with one of the valid license types (Developer,Developer_Pro,Partial,Full).
+    - Optionally, add the `CLASS` variable with the Apex Class ID.
+    - Optionally, add the `GROUP` variable with the Public Group ID.
+    - Press `Run pipeline`.
 The create/refresh job will run automatically.
 The query and delete jobs will be manually triggered.

 For GitHub:
 - All workflows will be manually triggered via workflow dispatch.